Hartford Castle

 Hartford Castle is the ruins of a 19th-century residence located near Hartford, Illinois, United States.
 It is located at (38.800600, -90.084600) approximately 15 mi north of downtown St. Louis, Missouri.
 The official name of the home was Lakeview.
-It was constructed by Benjamin Biszantz, a real estate developer from St. Louis.
+It was constructed by John J. Biszantz, a real estate developer from St. Louis.
 Born and raised in Ohio, Biszantz built the estate in 1897 after his wife Lillie, who was also from St. Louis, died in 1890.